 The Company's principal officers and other employees working in the Finance Department have a special responsibility to ensure that all of our financial disclosures are full, fair, accurate, timely and understandable.
 These employees must understand and strictly comply with generally accepted accounting principles and all standards, laws and regulations for accounting and financial reporting of transactions, estimates and forecasts.
 This policy applies to all public disclosure of material information about the Company, including written disclosures, oral statements, visual presentations, press conferences and media calls.
-Please read the Company's Disclosure Controls and Procedures (and Guidelines Adopted By the Disclosure Committee for the Preparation of Quarterly, Interim and Annual Reports) and Guidelines for Corporate Communication and Continuous Disclosure for more information.
+Please read the Company's Disclosure Controls and Procedures and Guidelines for Corporate Communication and Continuous Disclosure for more information.